 Therefore, the submission of such a certificate (exemption) for exams for coordination should be made no later than 2 weeks before the exam.

 Should students appear for the examination without a mask (and without a certificate) through fault of their own, participation in the examination is to be prohibited.
 Note: As a rule, this will result in a fail (5.0).

-1. Submission of final papers, term papers: As there may be problems with the printing or binding of final papers, term papers or academic papers, we also allow (according to current status until 31.03.2021) the submission of papers in PDF format by e-mail to the Department of Distance Student Affairs.
+1. Submission of final papers, term papers: As there may be problems with the printing or binding of final papers, term papers or academic papers, we also allow (according to current status until 31.03.2022) the submission of papers in PDF format by e-mail to the Department of Distance Student Affairs.
 In this case, the file should be received by e-mail via the RHRK account by 12 noon of the submission date.
 Department 4.5 will then acknowledge receipt.
-If no confirmation of receipt has been received by 3 p.m., please contact the department by phone.
+If no confirmation of receipt has been received by the end of next working day., please contact the department by phone.
 Students are responsible for submitting their files in time.
 Submissions can only be made via the RHRK e-mail account; if necessary, a bound edition can be requested subsequently.
 If the file is large, send it in several files.

 2. Due to the Corona Guidelines TUK, entry to the laboratories, especially for the purpose of thesis work, is only permitted in compliance with the safety and hygiene plan and is therefore only possible to a limited extent.
 If this leads to delays in the completion of the thesis and the general extension for the thesis of 6 weeks is not sufficient, a further extension can be agreed with the supervisor in such cases.

 If it is necessary to cross the border into Germany from abroad to take part in an examination, a certificate can be issued for presentation at the border control.

 For this purpose, please contact your respective staff member in Division 4.5.